JorelAli/CommandAPI/docssrc/src/velocity_intro.md

 >
 > The CommandAPI hasn't been released for Velocity yet.
 > We do, however, offer snapshot builds.
 This small section on Velocity will outline how to get the snapshot builds and what limitations the CommandAPI currently has on Velocity.
+>
+> This page focuses on outlining how to set up the CommandAPI for Velocity.
+It expects that you are already familiar with how to set up a Velocity plugin.

 ## Adding the snapshot repository with Maven or Gradle